• Skip to main content

 The 30% — Original and Owned Content

-Creative workspace with a laptop and notepad for original content creation
+Workspace with laptop and notes for creating original content

 The 20% — Promotional Content